zlzhao124/Book_Website/README.md

 3) Users can edit and delete his own book but not other user’s book.(7 points)

 Book Management (43 points):
-4) User can search and browse books from all over the internet, and being redirect to Google Book and read the book content when click on ReadMore(10 points)
+4) User can search and browse books from all over the internet, and being redirect to Google Book and read the book content when click on ReadMore.
+User can also search for weather (10 points)

 5) users can enter the book information that they've already owned and upload a picture.
 (8points) book name (2pts)